-West Sound Wildlife Shelter Mission Statement The West Sound Wildlife Shelter provides injured, orphaned, and sick wild animals a second chance at life and promotes the well-being of wildlife through public outreach, education, and involvement.
+West Sound Wildlife Shelter Mission Statement The West Sound Wildlife Shelter provides injured, orphaned, and sick wild animals a second chance at life and promotes the well-being of wildlife and their habitats through public outreach, education, and involvement.

 Values Statement 1.
 All wildlife are worthy of respect.

 2. Wildlife deserves compassionate, humane treatment.

 3. The preservation of wild species and their habitats is of utmost importance.